Daisuke Nasu: National team career

 In June 2001, Nasu was selected Japan U-20 national team for 2001 World Youth Championship.
 But he did not play in the match.
 In August 2004, he was selected Japan U-23 national team for 2004 Summer Olympics and he named a captain.
 He played 2 matches.

+Away from football

+He joined SASUKE 38 at December 2020.
+He failed Stage 1 at Dragon Glider.

 Club statistics

 1Includes Japanese Super Cup, A3 Champions Cup and J.League Championship.